 Reviews of the trail campgrounds.

-Redwoods grow in a 450-mile-long, 30-mile-wide strip of Northern California's coast, starting at the Oregon border and extending to the Big Sur region south of San Francisco.
+Redwoods grow in a 450-mile-long, 30-mile-wide strip of Northern California's coast, from the Oregon border to the Big Sur region south of San Francisco.

-Southern groves look drier, and a dense layer of shrubs often blocks views of the redwoods.
-But the weather is better, the groves take less time to get to, and there’s more to do after the hike.
+Southern groves are drier-looking, and a dense layer of shrubs often blocks views of the redwoods.
+But the weather is better and the area is more developed, so the groves take less time to get to and there’s more to do besides seeing redwoods.

 See the following pages for more information about each region.